 - 15 Alternative 1 would have no physical impacts on transit within the project area or primary study area. - 16 There may be a slight increase in transit users as a result of the increased amenities and programming - 17 within the project area, but the increase in users cannot be quantified at this time and should not have any - 18 adverse impact on transit.
 The proposed action would increase traffic within the area, so minimal delays - 19 may accrue to transit.
-However, it is assumed bus routes, scheduling, and stop locations would be planned 20 and updated as conditions require as new bus routes are introduced (DC Circulator) and as bus routes are - and updated as conditions require as new bus routes are introduced (DC Circulator) and as bus adjusted periodically by the operators (e.g., WMATA's Better Bus Program). - If the Union Station to Georgetown Premium Transit (K Street Transit) is implemented along K - If the Union Station to Georgetown Premium Transit (K Street Transit) is implemented along K Street NW as a streetcar, it is assumed that DDOT would undertake a detailed evaluation of the interaction - between the streetcar operation and K Street NW.
+However, it is assumed bus routes, scheduling, and stop locations would be planned 20 and updated as conditions require as new bus routes are introduced (DC Circulator) and as bus routes are - 20 and updated as conditions require as new ous routes are introduced (DC Circulator) and 21 adjusted periodically by the operators (e.g., WMATA's Better Bus Program). - 22 If the Union Station to Georgetown Premium Transit (K Street Transit) is implemented along K Street - 23 NW as a streetcar, it is assumed that DDOT would undertake a detailed evaluation of the interaction - 24 between the streetcar operation and K Street NW.
 This study assumed the funding for that operation - would occur beyond the horizon year or 2020.
-In addition, a proposed terminus station along K Street - NW between Wisconsin Avenue NW and 31st Street NW also would need to be examined in detail to - 27 determine any impacts that could occur for vehicles and pedestrians traveling through this corridor and - along a short piece of Water Street proposed as a turnaround location for the streetcar vehicles. - 29 5.2.4 TRUCKS AND BUSES - 30 This section discusses project area access for trucks and emergency vehicles, project area access for buses - and off-site parking, loading within the project area, and the ability of rowing shell trailers to travel between the nearest interstate and access to the project area.
+In addition, a proposed terminus station along K Street - 26 NW between Wisconsin Avenue NW and 31st Street NW also would need to be examined in detail to - determine any impacts that could occur for vehicles and pedestrians traveling through this corridor and along a short piece of Water Street proposed as a turnaround location for the streetcar vehicles. - 29 5.2.4 TRUCKS AND BUSES - 30 This section discusses project area access for trucks and emergency vehicles, project area access for buses - 31 and off-site parking, loading within the project area, and the ability of rowing shell trailers to travel 32 between the nearest interstate and access to the project area.